negrt/VideoGameList/README.md

 # VideoGameList
-A WPF application that has the ability to display data that is entered by the user.
-Uses an ObservableCollection to ensure that the data being displayed is up to date.
+A C# WPF application that has the ability to add video game data and display it live, using ObservableCollection type, onto a ListView.

 # What I learned
 * Data Binding with WPF